-In the event that a duplex system has been applied and subsequent coating damage has occurred, the damaged coating is to be thoroughly abraded to create a rough profile before over coating with the appropriate paint.
+In the event that a duplex system has been applied and subsequent coating damage has occurred, the damaged coating is to be thoroughly abraded to create a rough profile before overcoating with the appropriate paint.

-In the event that the hot dip galvanized coating beneath the paint coat has been cut or damaged, one of the above coating repair methods must be enforced before any top coats (in accordance with the duplex specification) is applied.
-Repaired coating thickness shall be equal to the surrounding hot dip galvanized coating thickness.
+In the event that the hot-dip galvanized coating beneath the paint coat has been cut or damaged, one of the above coating repair methods must be enforced before any top coats (in accordance with the duplex specification) is applied.
+Repaired coating thickness shall be equal to the surrounding hot-dip galvanized coating thickness.

-A Duplex coating is defined as a base coating of metallurgically bonded hot dip galvanizing, followed by a suitable series of top paint coatings.
-A Duplex system is employed where additional corrosion control is necessary or coloured surfaces and aesthetics is important.
+A Duplex coating is defined as a base coating of metallurgically bonded hot-dip galvanizing, coated with a suitable paint coating specification.
+A Duplex system is employed where additional corrosion control is necessary or coloured surfaces and aesthetics are important.